rossant/rossant.github.io/content/2016-01-06-moving-away-hdf5.md

 If you use chunking, you need to be very careful with the [chunk size](http://www.speedup.ch/workshops/w37_2008/HDF5-Tutorial-PDF/HDF5-Cach-Buf.pdf) and your CPU cache size, otherwise you might end up with terrible performance.
 Optimizing performance with HDF5 is a [rather complicated topic](http://www.pytables.org/usersguide/optimization.html).

 We essentially used uncompressed contiguous datasets in our software.
-Recently, I found out a simple trick to improve performance considerably with this type of data.
+Recently, I found out a simple trick to improve read access times with HDF5 data.
 [Here is an actual example](https://gist.github.com/rossant/7b4704e8caeb8f173084).
 When you have an uncompressed contiguous dataset, you can obtain the address of the first byte of the array in the file with a special HDF5 API call.
 If you know the shape and data type of the dataset, you can use NumPy to memory-map that buffer directly.
 By contrast, if you use h5py, the HDF5 library will be used to access all or part of the data.

-**This trick can lead to staggering performance improvements: in the example above, using memmap instead of HDF5 leads to a 20x speed increase for read access**.
-In other words, in this particular situation, HDF5 seems to be more than one order of magnitude slower than it should.
-I'd be curious to understand why.
-[UPDATE: there was a mistake in an earlier version of the benchmark that led me to incorrectly claim a 100x speed increase]
+In the example above, using memory mapping instead of HDF5 seems to be several times faster.

-This corresponds to what we've observed while we were using HDF5 extensively in Python: **HDF5 can be particularly slow and, as such, it doesn't appear to be a good choice in performance-critical applications.**
+This corresponds to what we've observed while we were using HDF5 extensively in Python: **HDF5 can be slow and it isn't always a good choice in performance-critical applications.**

 ### Poor support on distributed architectures